infinyon/http-sink-connector/CONTRIBUTING.md

-# HTTP Sink Developer Notes
+# Contributing to Infinyon's HTTP Sink Connector

+This repository scaffold follows Rust's Workspaces structure, theres two crates contained for this project:

+1. `http-sink` which stores Connector source code
+2. `tiny-http-server`, a HTTP server implementation used for testing

-Run and test HTTP sink code:
+## Run and test HTTP sink code

 1. Build and run mockup `tiny-http-server` in this package